 A side-by-side comparison of two designs for an empty state screen.
 The left design, marked with a red 'X,' lists repetitive placeholders under a table titled 'My bills,' making the layout appear cluttered.
 The right design, marked with a green checkmark, features a simplified layout with an illustration of a magnifying glass and a bill.
 It includes the heading 'Start creating bills,' explanatory text, and a prominent purple button labeled 'Create your first bill.

-Tip 2: Use Positive Wording
+Tip 2: Use positive wording

 Using positive wording while designing empty states is essential.
 You can do so by highlighting what users can do rather than what they can’t do.
 That way, you’re providing positive and empowering guidance to encourage action.